Giving Tuesday, as you may know, is a national movement in which everyone donates to charity the first Tuesday after Thanksgiving.

 - Small acts of kindness are food for the soul

-Here are some great suggestions for American Indian charities worthy of your money and resources.
+Here are 13 great suggestions for American Indian charities worthy of your money and resources.
 What better time to give?

 Intertribal Friendship House (IFH) in Oakland, California, was established in 1955 as one of the first urban American Indian community centers in the nation.
 It was founded by the American Friends Service Committee to serve the needs of Native Americans relocated from reservations to the San Francisco Bay area.